jbloom/GenomeSciences541/source/lecture_1.rst

 We envision mutation as identical across sites
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-* Each nucleotide mutation are equally likely (Jukes-Cantor model)
+* Each nucleotide mutation is equally likely (Jukes-Cantor model)

 * Some nucleotide mutations are likely than others